 However, Expert Systems faced challenges in knowledge acquisition and real-time analysis, leading to a decline in the 1990s.
 The performance of personal computers contributed to their fading relevance.
 Over the years, the AI field has evolved significantly, branching into diverse technical domains such as machine learning, natural language processing, computer vision, speech recognition, and more.
 These developments allowed AI to progress from simple problem-solving to deep learning for complex application domains.

-Throughout its development, AI has witnessed a convergence of its various sub-domains.
-Amongst these domains, machine learning & LLM domains made significant progress in the transform vertical.
+Throughout its development, AI has witnessed a convergence of its various subdomains.
+Amongst these them, machine learning and large language modeling (LLM) sections made significant progress in the transform vertical.
 The paper “Attention is All You Need” by Ashish Vaswani et al. notably inspired GPT(Generative Pre-trained Transformer) model.
 Since then, multitudes of GPT populated the space such as the bidirectional “BERT” GPT and the OpenAI team’s GPT.
 Open-source alternatives like Falcon and LLaMA2 surfaced after ChatGPT, intensifying the race for the next GPT iteration, potentially closer to AGI (Artificial General Intelligence).

 The GPT hype helped to unlock AI from the realms of academia, into the mindshare of billions.
 Within 2 months of release, OpenAI set the record for the fastest-growing user base of 100 million weekly active users.
 Currently, about 51% of professionals in the technology industry utilise AI to a certain extent with their work in a recent study by Mckinsey.

-A recent poll by Vitalik in his article suggests a prevailing sentiment among many individuals to delay the advancement of AI, fearing the emergence of a monopolised version.
+A recent poll by Vitalik Buterin in his article “My techno-optimism” suggests a prevailing sentiment among many individuals to delay the advancement of AI, due to a fear of the emergence of a monopolised version.

-The recent surge in concern can be traced back to ChatGPT’s meteoric rise to fame, driven by its human-like responses.
-However, most fail to realise that while GPT mimics human interactions, it is not AGI.
+The recent surge in public concern can be traced back to ChatGPT’s meteoric rise to fame, driven by its human-like responses.
+However, most fail to realise that while GPT mimics human interactions, it is not artificial general intelligence (AGI).

 Each time GPT generates an output, it varies statistically, lacking consistency and factual accuracy assurance.
 GPT also faces other limitations, but its most prominent drawback lies in its inability to engage in logical reasoning, particularly evident in mathematics.